riccardobl/hypergate/README.md

 ### Test the services
 We should be able to access the wordpress site on http://IP_MACHINE1:80 and the phpmyadmin on http://IP_MACHINE2:3307

+# License and Warranty

+This is an experimental free software, there is no warranty.
+You are free to use, modify and redistribute it under certain conditions.

+See the [LICENSE](LICENSE) file for details.

+This is an experimental software, it might or might not be production ready or even work as expected.

+Use it at your own discretion.

+# Similar projects
+Other projects related to sharing services with hyperswarm

+- [hypertele](https://github.com/bitfinexcom/hypertele) :  A swiss-knife proxy powered by Hyperswarm DHT
+- [hyperseaport](https://github.com/ryanramage/hyperseaport) :  A p2p service registry
+- [hyperssh](https://github.com/mafintosh/hyperssh) :  Run SSH over hyperswarm!
+- [hyperbeam](https://github.com/mafintosh/hyperbeam) :  A 1-1 end-to-end encrypted internet pipe powered by Hyperswarm